nyxgeek/cloudkicker/README.md

 ### notes

-- This can take a few seconds (10~) to run, especially against larger organizations.
+- This can take a few seconds (10~) to load, especially against larger organizations.

 - Don't expose thise externally.
 By default, the page will check to see if it's protected by basic auth and if not, if it is reachable externally, it will not run.
 To allow access externally you must set the ```$disable_safety_checks``` variable to ```'True'``` in the php file.